 This scenario is a variation of use case #1.3.

-The MG may be enforced for application awareness in case of e.g. bearer-level ALG support (according [ITU-T H.248.78]).
-The MG is located within a single security domain, therefore not any change of the TLS profile.
-However, the MG is located at the edge of two network address domain, thus requested for NAT-T and NAT support.
+The MG may be required to be applicate aware in case of e.g. bearer-level ALG support (according to [ITU-T H.248.78]).
+The MG is located within a single security domain, therefore no change of the TLS profile.
+However, the MG is located at the edge of two network address domains, thus is requested to support NAT-T and NAT.

 Example use case: